Reviews You Can Rely On

 Average weight

-The ZPacks Duplex Flex Upgrade is an A-frame tarp-style tent with a few features that set it apart from similar models.
+The ZPacks Duplex Flex Upgrade is an A-frame tarp-style tent with features that set it apart from similar models.
 Added perks such as a durable bathtub-style floor and sewn-in bug netting make a complete package, and the mesh walls provide excellent ventilation for a completely enclosed structure.
-A large footprint and comfortable head height make this tent feel much most spacious than other ultralight options we slept in, and it feels very livable, even for two people.
-Double doors and large vestibules on either side of the tent make it easier to manage two people and their gear.
-The Duplex tent is more weather resistant than comparable models.
-Extended sidewalls and a 6-inch high bathtub floor protect against rain and resulting muddy conditions, and we feel stable in high winds, although it can still get a bit drafty at times.
+A large footprint and comfortable head height make this tent feel much more spacious than other ultralight options we slept in –- it feels very livable, even for two people.
+Double doors and large vestibules on either side make it easier to manage two people and their gear.
+The Duplex is also more weather-resistant than comparable models.
+Extended sidewalls and a 6-inch high bathtub floor protect against rain and resulting muddy conditions, and we felt stable in high winds, although it can still get a bit drafty at times.
+This tent has evolved over the last decade.
+The latest version is the lightest yet and has more vestibule space than earlier models.

 The weight of this tent falls in the middle of the pack, which may be surprising for a top ultralight tent.
-However, including the bathtub floor and bug netting are convenient features that we think are worth the extra ounces, and many campers end up packing anyway.
-It is worth considering that other models with lighter listed weights do not have this type of protection.
-It is also not a freestanding tent, which means you can't get away with leaving stakes and guylines at home, and it also limits the terrain in which you can set up.
-The fixed design reduces the tent's adaptability, requiring either two trekking poles or two additional flex poles, which you must purchase separately, but again, we feel it is worth it.
+However, the bathtub floor and bug netting are convenient features worth the extra ounces, and many campers pack them anyway.
+Remember, most models with lighter-listed weights do not have this type of protection.
+It is also not freestanding, which means you can't get away with leaving stakes and guylines at home, and it can be more challenging to set up in tight terrain.
+The design requires either two trekking poles or two additional flex poles, which you must purchase separately.
 Our take?
-Although expensive, we think the ZPacks Duplex is worth it for its high overall performance and convenient added features.
+Although expensive, the ZPacks Duplex is worth it for its high overall performance and convenient added features.
+If you need more room, better storm-worthiness and more head space, check out the very unique Hyperlite Mountain Gear UltaMid 2.
+Setup is a little more involved and it's also more expensive, but it's also sure to help you get an incredible night's sleep.

 Read more: ZPacks Duplex Flex Upgrade review